qmk/qmk_firmware/keyboards/mechwild/murphpad/keymaps/jonavin/readme.md

 Jonavin's Custom MurphPad Landscape Layout

-This allows you to use Murphpad in a horizontal/landscape orientation
+This allows you to use Murphpad in a horizontal/landscape orientation with extra layers

     - OLED has been rotated for landscape mode
     - Keymap positions have been updated so it's easier to visualize the keymap in landscape